-Currently the goal of FCAL is to prepare a calorimeter prototype for test-beam measurements.
+Currently the goal of FCAL is to prepare a full depth calorimeter prototype instrumented with more than 20 detector planes for test-beam measurements.
 These measurements are essential firstly to develop and test engineering solutions to build a very compact calorimeter and secondly to verify the results of Monte Carlo studies.
 Depending on the test beam results the calorimeter may be redesigned.
 For the prototype calorimeter a mechanical structure, a sufficient amount of front-end and ADC ASICs, FPGAs for data concentration and a data acquisition system are needed.
 In addition, two-planes of a pixel tracker in front of LumiCal will be prepared to improve the polar angle resolution.